npm/node-semver/README.md

 ## Functions

+All methods and classes take a final `loose` boolean argument that, if true, will be more forgiving about not-quite-valid semver strings.
+The resulting output will always be 100% strict, of course.

+Strict-mode Comparators and Ranges will be strict about the SemVer strings that they parse.

 * valid(v): Return the parsed version, or null if it's not valid.
 * inc(v, release): Return the version incremented by the release type (major, minor, patch, or build), or null if it's not valid.